vash-001/fieldos.life/README.md

 "The Field OS" was born from a desire to create something unique and to prove to myself that I could overcome any technical challenge, even if I had to learn the required skills from scratch.

 This project demonstrates my ability to:
--   Conceive and execute a complex, creative vision.
+-   Conceive and execute a complex, creative, and cinematic vision.
 -   Learn and implement new technologies independently.
--   Design an engaging and immersive user experience.
+-   Design an engaging and deeply immersive user experience.
 -   Pay meticulous attention to detail, from visual aesthetics to sound design.

 It is a testament to my passion for building things and my belief that technology can be a medium for art and reflection.